 Myth #2: You’ll never get individual attention from professors because of the larger class sizes

 Fact: Most professors take pride in providing personalized attention to their students, no matter how large their class size.
 State college professors are no less qualified or less dedicated than professors in private colleges.
-Some of the best professors choose to teach at state colleges for various reasons, most commonly because family commitments require them to teach in a college close to home.
+Some of the best professors choose to teach at state colleges for various reasons.
+Most commonly, family commitments require them to teach in a college close to home.

-Myth #3: You should only consider state colleges if you do not get accepted into any of the other schools you applied to
+Myth #3: You should only consider a state school if you do not get accepted into any of the other schools you applied to

 Fact: It is a mistake to consider state colleges solely as a backup plan, to apply to only if nothing else works out.
 These institutions offer a wealth of benefits, from significantly lower tuition fees to a larger variety of courses to choose from and the opportunity to live closer to home.